Danny Masterson: Criminal charges and trial

-During the hearing, three women told how Church of Scientology employees tried to stop them from reporting Masterson to the police.
+where three women told how Church of Scientology employees tried to stop them from reporting Masterson to the police.

 On May 21, 2021, Los Angeles County Superior Court judge Charlaine F. Olmedo ruled "all three witnesses to be credible and the evidence presented during a preliminary hearing sufficient to support the charges."
 She ordered that Masterson be bound over for trial on three counts of rape by force or fear and that he surrender his passport at his next arraignment, which was set for June 7, 2021.
 In the ruling, Judge Olmedo determined that the Scientology organization has "an expressly written doctrine" that "not only discourages, but prohibits" its members from going to the police to report illegal behavior.

 On June 7, 2021, Masterson pleaded not guilty to rape accusations alleged to have occurred between 2001 and 2003.
 His defense attorney accused the three women of colluding against Masterson, claiming that they were in contact with each other.
 His defense attorney also stated that one of the Jane Does had obtained money from Masterson in 2004.
 After the June 7 arraignment, Masterson remained free on $3.3 million bail.
 A pretrial hearing was set for August 9, 2021.